2026 Johnson County Democratic Convention Agenda

 “Step into the mind, heart, and classroom of a teacher who will change how you see the world, and yourself in it.
 Watch The Last Class film—and get the education you didn’t know you needed.”

-All proceeds of this event directly benefit the William D. McIntyre Scholarship, annually awarded to at least two graduating Johnson County Seniors by the Johnson County Democrats.
+All proceeds of this event directly benefit the William D. McIntyre Scholarship, annually awarded to at least two graduating Johnson County high school seniors by the Johnson County Democrats.
 This is a great opportunity to support your local students!

 A suggested donation at the door is $10.

-A social hour with complementary appetizers will take place from 6:00 to 7:00 and the therater concessions will be available for purchase.
+A social hour with complementary appetizers will take place from 6:00 to 7:00 and theater concessions will be available for purchase.

 When: Tuesday, November 18th at 7:00pm.